Overview

 History

-- Brian Boru Harp – The oldest surviving Gaelic harp, dating from the 15th century, is displayed in a glass case within the Long Room.
+- Brian Boru harp – The oldest surviving Gaelic harp, from the 15th century, in a glass case in the Long Room.

-- 1916 Proclamation – One of the few surviving copies of the Irish Republic’s declaration is housed alongside the harp.
+- 1916 Proclamation – One of the few surviving copies of the declaration, shown alongside the harp.

-- Campus Walks – The surrounding Trinity grounds, including the Campanile (1853) and Fellows’ Square, are free to explore and provide excellent photo opportunities.
+The surrounding Trinity grounds, including the 1853 Campanile and Fellows’ Square, are free to walk through.

-The library sits on College Green in the centre of Dublin, a short walk from Grafton Street, Temple Bar and the Luas Green Line (Dawson or Westmoreland stops).
-Bus routes 46A, 145 and 145A also stop nearby.
-Parking in the immediate area is limited, so most visitors use public transport or walk from other city attractions.
+The library is on College Green in the centre of Dublin, a short walk from Grafton Street and Temple Bar.
+The Luas Green Line stops at Dawson and Westmoreland, and bus routes 46A, 145 and 145A stop nearby.
+There is no useful parking in the immediate area, so walk or take public transport.

 Opening hours